1coderookie/KobraGoNeoInsights/docs/problems.md

 - If you observe a **regular pattern** like a vertical line where these **gaps and bulges** occur, then it's most likely the z-seam.
 You could change the setting of your slicer for the z-seam to "random", but that'll lead to random artefacts all over the print.
 In that case you'll most likely also note these artefacts in other spots of your model where layers start or end.
   As you can't use Linear Advance with the stock firmware, there isn't that much you can do about this under- and overextrusion an the beginning and the end of a layer besides making sure that you [calibrated the e-steps](calibration.md#calibrating-e-steps) correctly.
 You might be able to tweak some settings in your slicer though and optimize it a bit.
 - If you observe **holes in layers**, or even longer **lines in layers where filament is missing**, then it's most likely too much retraction distance and/or a (partial) clog you're dealing with (which also gets provoked by too much retraction distance btw).
   So I'd recommend to check the [retraction settings](calibration.md#retraction-settings) and [clean the nozzle](hardware/printhead.md#cleaning-the-nozzle) by e.g. doing some cold pulls.
 If the problem gets a bit better but persists, I'd recommend to disassemble the hotend, clean everything, inspect and maintain it and reassemble it again.
 Also pay attention to the PTFE tube and make sure you reassembled the hotend correctly.
-Check out the chapter ["Printhead"](hardware/printhead.md) for more informations.
+Check out the chapter ["Printhead"](hardware/printhead.md) for further information.

 ---